 About

-ENAAK offers a platform for exchange and collaboration between the umbrella associations and between our members, the art societies and Kunstvereine.
-The network provides an opportunity to discuss the current situation and the future of non-profit, member-based art organizations.
-Through the network we can address challenges, exchange experiences, and learn from each other, share best practice-projects, and learn from each other.
+ENAAK offers a platform for exchange and collaboration for the umbrella associations and for our members.
+It provides an opportunity to discuss the current situation and the future of non-profit, democratic run member-based art organisations.
+Through the network we can address challenges, exchange experiences, learn from each other and share best practice-projects.

 The future activities of the network will strengthen the very important infrastructure of contemporary art in Europe and improve the conditions for non-profit, member-based, art societies and Kunstvereine.